By Robert Preidt

 var nodeTags = [‘p’, ‘h3′,’aside’, ‘ul’],

-// Currently passing in 1 to move the Ad in to page 1
+// Currently passing in one to move the Advert in to web page one

-// This is the default location on the bottom of page 1
+// This is the default spot on the base of web page one

-// Create a new conatiner where we will make our lazy load Ad call if the reach the footer section of the article
+// Make a new conatiner in which we will make our lazy load Advert phone if the arrive at the footer section of the write-up